ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/tehtavat2.md

 ### Mihin brancheja käytetään?

-Ohjelmistotiimi voi käyttää Gitiä hyvin monella eri tyylillä.
+Ohjelmistotiimi voi soveltaa Gitin branchaystä hyvin monella eri tyylillä.
 Artikkeli
-<https://de.atlassian.com/git/tutorials/comparing-workflows> esittelee muutamia erilaisia tapoja järjestellä tiimin gitin käyttöön liittyvä workflow.
+<https://de.atlassian.com/git/tutorials/comparing-workflows> esittele tähän muutamia vaihtoehtoja.
 Eräs yleinen tapa branchien käyttöön ovat ns. _featurebranchit_:

 > The core idea behind the Feature Branch Workflow is that all feature development should take place in a dedicated branch instead of the master branch.
 This encapsulation makes it easy for multiple developers to work on a particular feature without disturbing the main codebase.
 It also means the master branch will never contain broken code, which is a huge advantage for continuous integration environments.